abresler/nbastatR/README.md

 functions.
 In order to utilize this, just run \``future::plan` with your selected method.

-For example to use multiprocess.
+For example, to use the multiprocess function:

 ``` r
 library(nbastatR)